 As you’re travelling to Nairobi in a nice comfy Lopha minibus sited by the window texting, the woman beside you will whisper ever so delicately, “Chunga simu yako.”
 She’ll say this because she knows.
 She knows the town is infested by outlaws out to make a quick buck.
 She has seen robbery in action.
 A man snatches a cellphone from a slow moving vehicle and darts off into the cracks and crevices through which the town breathes.
 Sure, a few chaps will dash after him but either, a) They are all together, and have gone to sell and divide the loot or, b)They want to steal from the lone bandit.
 That’s how it is here; thieves stealing from thieves.

 In Githurai, they say, they can steal your socks without you even feeling it.
 And without removing your shoes.
 They are masters of their art, these dwellers.
 As the matatu you’re in stops to fill up here, you will see them.
-They’re there at the stage filling it up.
+They’re there at the stop filling it up.
 They’re high.
 They are always high.
 A close look at them and you’ll see their thin shriveled faces with furrows, red rheumy eyes that know no emotion, dry noses with tattered skin from sunburns, and dark parched lips.
 You will see a desperate hope that will break your heart.
 You’ll see their brown malnourished hair.
 You’ll see their grubby clothes.
 Their few remaining incisors will be charred and will stand out.
 You won’t miss the slur in their words.
 The bright sun and floating dust makes them languid.
 They will take ten seconds to tell you, K.U ni kumi.
 But they make up for their slow speech in the dexterity of their hands as they clean you up of valuables.

 If by any chance you find yourself stranded in Githurai, pray to the dear Lord.
 Pray that they (the chaps above), do not see your face.
 They read faces.
-They will see how much you have, what phone you’re carrying and its market price; if it’s worth snatching and risk lynching, the price of your clothes, and if you look them in the eye they’ll see your bank account balance.
+They will see how much you have, what phone you’re carrying and its market price; if it’s worth snatching and risk lynching, the price of your clothes, and if you look them in the eye for too long they’ll see your bank account balance.
 They are actuaries, investment bankers and auditors that live on the streets.

 In Githurai, it’s a frenzy of markets, each vendor shouting at the top of their lungs a reasonable price.
 Nothing’s exorbitant here.
 Not even a Gucci bag.
 No money is little money.
 You want a shoe at 100 shillings, it’s there.
 Or a watch at 50 shillings, it’s also there.
 There’s no financial discrimination.
 You need it, Githurai’s got it.